NikaBabuna/ODE_Lab/docs/workflow_bible.md

 # Workflow Bible — Personal Engineering Doctrine

-## Purpose
+## Role

 This document defines how development work is performed on ODE Lab.

-It governs discipline, task execution, and daily engineering behavior.
+It governs discipline, task execution, and engineering behavior.

-It does not define project scope or architecture.
+It does not define project scope, architecture, or long-term direction.

-It defines how work is done.
+Those are defined in:
+- Project Constitution
+- Vision
+- Evolution Strategy
+- Core Specification

 ---

+## Guiding Principle

+Work deliberately.
+Build cleanly.
+Understand completely.

+---

-## Core Principles
+## Core Rules

-### Build for Understanding
+### 1. Build for Understanding

-All code must be written with full comprehension.
+All code must be fully understood.
-No blind copying or opaque implementation is allowed.
+Blind copying or opaque implementation is forbidden.

-Understanding takes priority over speed.
+External references may be used, but implementations must be owned.

-### Incremental Construction
+### 2. Incremental Construction

-All work is performed in small, isolated tasks.
+All development is performed in small, isolated tasks.
-Large changes are divided into clear steps with verifiable outcomes.
+Large changes must be divided into verifiable steps.

-### Clean State Policy
+### 3. Clean State Policy

-Code must remain clean and readable at all times.
+The repository must remain clean at all times.
-No intentional accumulation of messy or temporary structures.
+No intentional accumulation of temporary or messy structures.

-### Test Before Trust
+### 4. Test Before Trust

-All numerical behavior must be verified through tests or experiments.
+Numerical behavior must be validated.
 Visual correctness alone is insufficient.

 ---

 ## Task Execution Cycle

-Each task follows this sequence:
+Each task must follow:

-1. Understand goal and constraints
+1. Clarify objective
 2. Design approach briefly
 3. Implement clearly
-4. Test and verify behavior
+4. Verify with tests or experiments
 5. Refactor for clarity
 6. Commit in clean state

-No uncontrolled coding is allowed.

 ---

 ## Task Size Standard

-Tasks must be small and well-defined.
-A task should typically be completable in one focused session.
+Tasks should be completable within one focused session.

-Large features must be divided into smaller steps.
+Large features must be decomposed.

 ---

 ## Commit Discipline

 Commits must:

-* Represent meaningful progress
+- Represent meaningful progress
-* Leave repository in clean state
+- Leave the repository stable
-* Use clear descriptive messages
-* Avoid mixing unrelated changes
+- Avoid mixing unrelated changes
+- Use clear descriptive messages

 Main branch must remain stable.

 ---

-## Testing Discipline

-Core numerical code requires:

-* Analytical or reference validation
-* Behavioral verification
-* Regression protection where appropriate

-Untested core logic is considered incomplete.

----

-## Session Rhythm
+## Session Closure Rule

-Each work session:

-* Select one defined task
-* Complete full execution cycle
-* Leave system clean and stable
+Each session must end with:
+- Clean code
+- Passing tests
+- Clear next task defined

 Consistency is prioritized over intensity.

----

-## Guiding Rule

-Work calmly, deliberately, and cleanly.

-Each session should move the system forward while strengthening engineering discipline.